HUMR4504 – Human Rights in Practice

 Admission is limited to students undergoing the study programme Theory and Practice of Human Rights (master's two years).

 Lectures address themes including the what, why, and how of different types of human rights ‘practice’ (such as, what is practice?
 Examples of practices: e.g litigation, monitoring, dialogue, participation etc.); looking critically at actors and organisations like states and NGOs; and developing understanding of ‘impact’ in human rights work.
 Students will apply for an internship from a list of available positions, within a prescribed deadline.
 Each student application will indicate, in order of priority, three positions.
 The NCHR, in cooperation with internship partners, will make the final selection.
 Any students to which a position cannot be offered, or should they choose not to do an internship, will write only an extended essay.

 Students can also independently attain their own internship position, but which is subject to approval by the course leader and NCHR.
 The internship runs mainly during the summer period, but can also be organised earlier or later depending on circumstances.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 - Undertaking a 6-8 week internship within an organisation.
 A limited number of internships will be offered by the NCHR and its partners.
 Students can also arrange an internship but first have it approved by the Course Coordinator.

-- An internship report, maximum 4000 words.
+- An internship report, maximum 4000 words, assignments with text exceeding the word limit will not be sent to grading.
 The aim is to use course readings when describing and reflecting upon and contextualizing the internship experience.